stoqs/stoqs/doc/instructions/LOADING.md

 1. Add a new file to the loaders directory named to describe the campaign that is the source of the data.
 The campaign name may be a project name or a month_year combination.
 It can really be anything you want.
-At MBARI for the CANON project we typically have field programs where intensive measurements are collected in an area of the ocean over a several week period, so we name our campaigns like 'september2010' and our stoqs databases like 'stoqs_september2010' and 'stoqs_june2011'.
+At MBARI for the CANON initiative we typically have field programs where intensive measurements are collected in an area of the ocean over a several week period, so we name our campaigns like like 'stoqs_september2010' and 'stoqs_june2011'.
    The point of using separate databases for campaigns is to constrain the size of the databases, which helps in managing them and in evolving stoqs applications while maintaining some level of consistent functionality of access for databases